My Experience Getting a Residence Visa from the Consulate of Spain in Los Angeles

 - Disclaimer form.
 Easy; you just sign a document saying that you don’t hold the consulate employees responsible for lost documents.

 Please note that as of early March 2022, the consulate lists the requirements in a different order than above.
+And in February 2023, I see that the consulate requires applicants “of working age” to provide a notarized statement that they will not work (not even remotely) while in Spain.
 Always check the latest requirements.

 Of the above steps, I’d say that the background check and obtaining proof of funds are the most headache-inducing of them all, followed by the medical stuff especially if you are not in good health.
 The no-mortgage stipulation could also be a deal-breaker for many folks unless they planned a while in advance and did not take a mortgage deduction.
 Getting translations can also be a headache since you will need to find a sworn translator, and there aren’t many in the U.S. (But a sworn translator from any country will suffice.)